akeneo/pim-api-docs/content/getting-started/your-first-tutorial-old/step-1.md

 You will then need a client ID and a secret.
 To do so, we will create an API connection.
 We will call it, for the purpose of this example: `My very first API connection`

 ::: warning
 This feature is only available since the 2.0 version.
-If you are trying to use the API on a 1.7 PIM, please have a look to the [second method below](#get-your-credentials-via-command-line-).
+If you are trying to use the REST API on a 1.7 PIM, please have a look to the [second method below](#get-your-credentials-via-command-line-).
 :::

 1. Click on the `System` menu.